cometa-rocks/cometa_documentation/REST-API.md

 ###  <code>GET /backend/screenshot/<screenshot_name>/</code>

-Retrieve screenshot from Django.
+Retrieve screenshot by name from Django.
 *NOTES:* Django will automatically compress the image at 70%, it will also detect if the requesting browser is WebP compatible and serve the image as WebP instead of JPG.

 ###  <code>GET /backend/removeScreenshot/<screenshot_name>/</code>

-Deletes a screenshot from the server.
+Delete a screenshot by name from the server.
 *NOTES:* If the screenshot removal requested is about the style/template version, another removal request should be done to remove the original template file, for example for a given feature and step index (index of step ignoring previous disabled steps):

 <pre>http://localhost:8000/backend/removeScreenshot/AMVARA_23_4.png/</pre>

-#  %{color:#584492}Variables%
+#  Variables

 ###  <code>GET /backend/api/variables/<environment_name>/</code>